 - Insurance Policies.
 For some types of insurance (like car insurance), your rates can go down over time, but you need to “opt in” to actually lower the rate.
 A simple phone call, or even just logging into your account online, might be all you need to do to get a lower rate for the exact same policy.

 - Cable.
 Cable companies suck us dry.
 Every person on your block is paying a different rate – except for the smart people who have given up cable completely.
 There are two ways you can save serious money with cable.
 The first is the same with insurance – call them up and ask if there’s a better rate.
-The other is to cancel cable completely and instead put your money towards other sources of TV and movies like Netflix, Amazon Prime, HBO, Showtime (now you can get a deal by purchasing Showtime through Amazon Prime), and ESPN.
-Any premium station you watch will most likely offer you their own plan.
+The other is to cancel cable completely and instead put your money towards other sources of TV and movies like Netflix, Sling TV, or Amazon Prime (you can now subscribe month-to-month to premium channels like HBO, Showtime, and Starz through Amazon Prime!
+If you want to give it a try you can get a free trial here → Amazon Channels Free Trial).
 For how much you likely spend on cable, you’d be surprised how much you can get (and save) by mixing and matching from other entertainment sources.

 - Automate the temperature of your home.
 Pretty much every thermostat you get these days will give you the ability to set timers that automatically adjust the temperature of your house.
 When you’re not home, no need to heat or air condition!
 Night times can usually be cooler and day times a little warmer.
 You’d be surprised how much you can save every single month by spending 10 minutes configuring your thermostat.